rizelthms/TRIMM_DesignSystem/widgets/rangedatepicker/README.md

 # TRIMM Range Datepicker Widget

 The TRIMM Range Datepicker is a Mendix pluggable widget styled with the TRIMM Design System.
-It provides a sophisticated date range selection interface with dual-month calendar views, drag-and-drop functionality, and comprehensive date validation.
+It provides a date range selection interface with dual-month calendar views, drag-and-drop functionality, and date validation.

 ## Requirements and setup